MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 For each of the LUIS apps that you have created, get the LUIS app ID.
 Those can be found for each app under **My Apps** on the [LUIS site](https://www.luis.ai/home); click the app name, and then click **Settings** to see the **Application ID**.
 Use the same *LUIS authoring key* you got from **Step 2**.

+> [!NOTE]
+> The dispatch tool can also take services listed in a .bot file and add them to the .dispatch file.
+See [--bot option](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Dispatch/readme.md) in the readme.
+>
+> You can also specify which intents from a child LUIS model to include in your dispatch model.
+For example, an app has _Greet, Help, and Cancel_ intents, and you want only to include _Greet_ intent.
+The dipatch tool provides --includedIntents option to accomplish that.
+See [--includedIntents](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Dispatch/readme.md) in the readme.

 Run the following command for each of the LUIS apps you created (e.g.: **homeautomation** and **weather**).
 Be sure to replace the appropriate ID for the appropriate command below.

 ```